 Continue the collaborative work with Milner Library.
-The committee recommends that the program work with the subject liaison librarian to examine and evaluate the library's journals and monograph collection related to business information systems to aid in both the selection and deselection process of these sources.
-Given recent journal cancellations and expected increases in distance and hybrid courses, we encourage the Department and Library to further collaborate to increase awareness of alternative access to resources, such as Interlibrary Loan and I-Share lending.
+The committee recommends that the program work with the subject liaison librarian to examine and evaluate the library's journals and monograph collection related to accountancy to aid in both the selection and deselection process of these sources.
+Given recent journal cancellations and expected increases in distance and hybrid courses, we encourage the Department and Library to further collaborate to increase awareness of alternative access to resources, such as Interlibrary Loan and I-Share lending among faculty and students.
 We also recommend that the program work with the subject liaison librarian to develop a tiered approach for information fluency learning outcomes for the Department, align those outcomes to the curricula, and integrate those outcomes into the student learning outcomes assessment plan for the program.

 Continue to refine a plan for alumni tracking and engagement.
-The committee encourages the program faculty to continue to refine their plan for tracking program alumni and use this system to enhance alumni networking.
+Although program faculty have been successful at increasing scholarships through donations from alumni, the committee encourages the faculty to continue to refine their plan for tracking program alumni and use this system to enhance alumni networking.
 These activities may become even more important in the years ahead as the program's alumni become more diverse.
 The program could benefit from increased involvement of its alumni in providing input regarding the program and in mentoring students.